STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/Milestone 1/Milestone-1.md

 ### 2\.
 Proportional Bar Chart

-The proportional bar chart below shows the percentage of superhost in different cities.
-From the plot, Victoria seems to have the largest percentage of suphosts (almost 50%), while Montreal seems to have the smallest percentage of superhosts (less than 25%).
+The proportional bar chart below shows the percentage of superhosts in different cities.
+From the plot, Victoria seems to have the largest percentage of superhosts (almost 50%), while Montreal seems to have the smallest percentage of superhosts (less than 25%).

 ``` r